 This study from the journal of strength and conditioning research compared the 4 variations.
-They found that the standing dumbbell press elicited higher anterior, lateral, and posterior deltoid activation than any of the other conditions.
+It found that compared to any of the other conditions, the standing dumbbell press elicited higher:

-So it may seem that research suggests this variation to be best.
-But I think realistically it’s a difficult exercise to overload especially once you get to very heavy weight.
+So it may seem that research suggests this variation is the best.
+But I think that it’s a difficult exercise to overload.
+This is especially once you get to very heavy weights.

 For this reason, I’d opt for the barbell overhead press instead.
-It wasn’t very far behind the standing dumbbell press in terms of overall shoulder activation and outperformed the seated variations, making it a viable alternative.
+It wasn’t very far behind the standing dumbbell press in terms of overall shoulder activation.
+And it also outperformed the seated variations.
+Therefore, it’s a viable alternative.

-But keep in mind that the other variations are still effective exercises and can be cycled through your program as needed.
+Nonetheless, the other variations are still effective exercises.
+You can cycle through the variations in your program as needed.

-For example, if you plateau on the standing overhead press then feel free to switch over to the seated dumbbell press.
-This switch can also be made if you get bored of performing one exercise for several months.
+For example, if you plateau on the standing overhead press, feel free to switch over to the seated dumbbell press.
+You can also make this switch if you get bored of performing one exercise for several months.
 Regardless, I’d suggest sticking to one variation for an extended period of time before considering a swap.

 Exercise 2 – Lateral raises (Emphasizes Lateral Deltoid)

-This next exercise is commonly performed in the gym and is one I highly recommend for lateral shoulder development.
+This next exercise is commonly performed in the gym.
+It’s also one I highly recommend for lateral shoulder development.
 It’s going to target mainly the lateral deltoid with moderate involvement of the other two heads and the upper traps.

 This exercise was shown in this study by Behren & Buskies to elicit the highest activation of the mid delt when compared to other common shoulder exercises.

-However, given that this exercise is so popular, I want to go into more depth regarding proper form and how to maximize shoulder activation while minimizing stress at the shoulder joint.
+However, given that this exercise is so popular, I want to go into more depth regarding proper form.
+And crucially, how to maximize shoulder activation while minimizing stress at the shoulder joint.

-So without any shoulder rotation, you can see that the lateral deltoid as well as the anterior deltoid are in a direct line of force opposing gravity.
+So without any shoulder rotation, you can see that the lateral deltoid, as well as the anterior deltoid, are in a direct line of the force opposing gravity.
 Meaning they will both be sufficiently activated.

-Now when we internally rotate our shoulder, think about as if you were pouring water from a pitcher, this takes the anterior deltoid out of the equation and makes the lateral deltoid in the most direct line of force which is the one we want to target.
+To internally rotate your shoulder, think about as if you were pouring water from a pitcher.
+This then takes the anterior deltoid out of the equation.
+And makes the lateral deltoid in the most direct line of force which is the one we want to target.

-However, this is a dangerous position for the glenohumeral joint to be in and will lead to wear and tear and shoulder impingement in the long run (which can take months or even several years to happen).
+However, this is a dangerous position for the glenohumeral joint to be in.
+This will lead to wear and tear and shoulder impingement in the long run (which can take months or even several years to happen).